fdev31/chaTT/README.rst

 /cmd/*
 ------

-Control of the server data, used by `memorize.py` only and should not be allowed externally.
+Control of the server data, used by `memorize.py` only and should not be allowed externally (allow only *localhost*).

 Mqtt Topics
 ===========